cabol/shards/README.md

 All nodes should return the same result.

-From node `a`:
+Let's do some deletions, from any node:

 ```erlang
 > shards:delete(mytab, k6).
 true
 ```

-And again, let's check it out from all nodes:
+And again, let's check it out from any node:

 ```erlang
 % as you can see 'k6' was deleted